larryhastings/vec/README.md

-That approach is much cheaper than converting to cartesian, and more precise as well, returning a vector defined using polar coordinates!  `vec.Vector2` takes advantage of many such serendipities, computing your vectors as cheaply and accurately as possible.
+That approach is much cheaper than converting to cartesian, and more precise as well, returning a vector defined using polar coordinates!  `vec.Vector2` takes advantage of many such serendipities, performing your vector math as cheaply and accurately as possible.

 ## The API